 When it comes to blankets, nothing quite compares to this Cotacachi blanket that features a color scheme inspired by the dormant volcanoes nestled in the Andes.
 Made from a blend of alpaca and synthetic materials, it’s as durable as it is beautiful.
 And now until the end of Jan.
 2019, the company that manages the fair-trade creations of these blankets will be donating 50% of its website sales back in order to build homes for five families of Ecuadorian artisans it works with.

 It’s all about the Power of Play.
 Purchase one of the super durable soccer balls from One World Play Project for your dribbling darling and a second one gets donated to impoverished communities all over the world.
 One million balls have been donated so far, making it easier for kids everywhere to do what they do best… play!

 Art for All

-We are charmed by these birthday bracelet sets from Altruette.
+We are charmed by these bracelet sets and charms from Altruette.
 Each one is handmade and supports various organizations, like the African Wildlife Foundation, Girls Write Now, Global Giving, Operation Gratitude, and more.
-Set up the birthday girl with a subscription (she’ll get a new charm for 3, 6 or 12 months) or purchase a gift set.
 For each charm purchased, Altruette donates $1 to the related cause.

 Bags and Books